Continue in Lookup and network tools without copying the target.

 How to Change or Hide Your IP Address

-Your public IP address may change automatically if your internet provider uses dynamic IP assignment.
-Restarting your modem, reconnecting to a different network, switching to mobile data, or using another ISP can also change the IP address visible to websites.
+Your public IP may change automatically if your provider uses dynamic IP assignment.
+Restarting a modem or router, reconnecting to a network, switching to mobile data, moving to another network, or receiving a new provider lease can result in a different public IP.

 Internet Speed and API Access